bridgecrewio/checkov/docs/Custom Policies/Python Custom Policies.md

 | ``supported_resources`` | Infrastructure objects, as described in the scanned IaC's language.
 This usually contains one specific resource block.
 If you support multiple resources, you can use `*` to match any type of entity in that specific domain. | `*` use depends on which check base class you extend; see note below table. `?ws_*` will match anything where the second character is a `'w'`, the third is a `'s'` and the fourth is a `'_'`. |
 | ``categories`` | Categorization of a scan.
 Usually used to produce compliance reports, pipeline analytics and infrastructure health metrics, etc. |  |

-**Note for Supported Resources Parameter:** If you extend `checkov.terraform.checks.resource.base_resource_check.BaseResourceCheck`, the check is registered for all terraform resources.
+**Note for Supported Resources Parameter:** If you extend `checkov.terraform.checks.resource.base_resource_check.BaseResourceCheck`, the check is registered for all Terraform resources.

 The following example produces a policy that ensures that new RDS services spun-up are encrypted at rest, given a scanned Terraform configuration ([CKV_AWS_16](https://github.com/bridgecrewio/checkov/blob/master/checkov/terraform/checks/resource/aws/RDSEncryption.py)).
 1. Create a new file in the AWS check directory ``checkov/terraform/checks/resource/aws/RDSEncryption.py``.